 - Class sessions will always include much discussion, so be prepared by reviewing the class notes in advance, doing the labs, and coming with questions, ideas, and observations.

 - Individual instructors may modify this structure as they go, depending on each class’ need.

-The assignments in this class consist of weekly lab assignments throughout the semester; readings, discussion, and class participation; and three project assignments in which you’ll build interactive devices.
+The assignments in this class consist of weekly lab assignments throughout the semester; readings, discussion, and class participation; and two project assignments in which you’ll build interactive devices.

 There are lab assignments for most weeks of the semester.
 These are practical exercises that will help you to learn the technical material of the class.
 Each week you should review the topic notes or videos explaining that week’s materials, then do the labs, and write about your progress, your failures, and your questions.
 Class time most weeks will start with your questions and progress from the labs.